mindsnacks/pivotal-github/README.rst

 ==============
 WSGI bridge between `Pivotal Tracker`_ and `GitHub`_.

+**This fork is hacked up work in progress.
+I wouldn't recommend it**

 Pivotal Tracker allows any external source to be imported into its excellent tracker for schedule tasks.
 GitHub exposes their Issues via a JSON API so you